kozistr/kozistr.github.io/_posts/about.md

 [1] **Kim** et al, [CNN Architecture Predicting Movie Rating](http://ktccs.kips.or.kr/digital-library/23245), 2020.
 01.

-* Wrote about the CNN Architecture, which utilizes a channel-attention method (SE Module) to TextCNN model, brings performance gain over the task while keeping its latency, generally.
+* Wrote about the CNN Architecture, which utilizes a channel-attention method (SE Module) to the TextCNN model, bringing performance gain over the task while keeping its latency, generally.
 * Handling un-normalized text with various convolution kernel sizes and spatial dropout
 * Selected as one of the `highlight papers` for the first half of 2020